 Cons of building your own parser

-In general, to build your own parser, you will need a team of developers that has the ability to understand and write file parsing application.
-Finding developers with these necessary skills can be quite the challenge.
-But this not the only difficulty.
+In general, to build your own parser, you will need a team of developers who can understand and write a file parsing application.
+Finding developers with these necessary skills can be quite a challenge.
+But this is not the only difficulty.
 Let’s see what other cons of building your own parser apply:

 - Expensive → Building your own parser is expensive, as a lot of time and resources are required.
 On top of that, you will have to hire and train a whole in-house team to build your custom parser.